• Skip to primary navigation

 Breath Prayer for The Week:

-Inhale (count of 3): You show me the way,
+Inhale (count of 3): Liberation is ours.

 Repeat the pattern until you are deeply at peace.
 Ten times is a good start, but do more if you need or have time.
 Do this anytime you find your anxieties on the rise, or you need the spiritual support of Christ’s love.